The 47th Kirishima International Music Festival 2026

 Participation in concerts

-All students will perform in the students’ concert held during the festival.
+• Students’ Concert (all classes) All students will perform in the students’ concert held during the festival.

-• Final Concert Orchestra (selected string students)
+• Final Concert Orchestra (Conducted by M.O.
+Ben Glassberg / selected string students)

 • Cello Orchestra (all students in cello class)

-• Kirishima Festival Orchestra (selected string students)
+• Kirishima Festival Orchestra (Conducted by M.O.Ben Glassberg / selected string students)

 • Kirishima International Music Festival Award Winners’ Gala Concert (representative of each class)